 Any of the appropriate modules described in the Digital Module Catalog can be used for the flip-flop registers and the control and gating logic in a converter.
 The choice is governed by speed requirements in the system.
-For specifications on the A Series Analogto-Digital Conversion Modules, see the FLIP-CHIP section of this catalog.

 DIGITAL - ANALOG CONVERSION MODULES